sonusingh04-ji/quiz-management-platform/README.md

 The system supports two primary roles:

-- 👨‍🎓 **Student** — Discover and attempt quizzes, view performance, history, results, leaderboard rankings, and profile information.
+- 👨‍🎓 **Student** — Discover and attempt quizzes, Take quizzes, view performance, history, results, leaderboard rankings, and profile information.
-- 🛡️ **Admin** — Manage quizzes, questions, users, categories, results, analytics, and reports.
+- 🛡️ **Admin** — Create quizzes, Manage quizzes, questions, users, categories, results, analytics, and reports.

 The application is designed with a clean, modern, and responsive user interface and a structured REST API backend.